clojure-goes-fast/clj-memory-meter/README.md

 separate agent file and point to it with a JVM option).
 2. Loadable at runtime.
 3. Human-readable size output.
+4. Memory usage tracing.

 **jamm** JAR file is shipped together with **clj-memory-meter** and unpacked at runtime.

 ## Usage

-**JDK11+:** you must start your application with JVM option `-Djdk.attach.allowAttachSelf`, otherwise the agent will not be able to dynamically attach to the running process.
-For Leiningen, add `:jvm-opts ["-Djdk.attach.allowAttachSelf"]` to `project.clj`.
-For tools.deps, add the same `:jvm-opts` to `deps.edn` or write `-J-Djdk.attach.allowAttachSelf` explicitly in your REPL command.
+On JDK11 and aboge, you must start your application with JVM option `-Djdk.attach.allowAttachSelf`, otherwise the agent will not be able to dynamically attach to the running process.

+ - For Leiningen, add `:jvm-opts ["-Djdk.attach.allowAttachSelf"]` to `project.clj`.
+ - For tools.deps, add the same `:jvm-opts` to `deps.edn` or write `-J-Djdk.attach.allowAttachSelf` explicitly in your REPL command.

 Add `com.clojure-goes-fast/clj-memory-meter` to your dependencies: